 Period Delay Tablets.
 Planned that holiday of a lifetime, a romantic weekend away, or perhaps the timing is just really inconvenient.
 Don't let your periods ruin the occasion.
-Travelpharm supply Period Delay Tablets to help delay your period until a more convenient time.
-With great prices, a simple free online consultation and fast discreet delivery with our partners Royal Mail, you can rely on Travelpharm not to delay what should be delayed.
+Travelpharm supply Period Delay Tablets to help postpone your period until a more convenient time.
+With great prices, a simple free online consultation and fast discreet delivery with our partners Royal Mail, you can rely on Travelpharm not to delay what needs to be delayed.

 Can you buy tablets to delay your period?
 Yes, of course, you can!
 Travelpharm will sell, after a successful consultation, tablets that will help delay or postpone your period.
 Which is great for times where a period would be inconvenient.
 Our prescriber who is registered with the GPhC will assess your consultation and if there are any problems or concerns will get in touch to discuss these with you.
 If the product is not suitable then a full refund will be issued.